 Any student seriously considering law school should contact the Pre-Law Advising Services.

-Below are courses that may help students to develop the skills and habits helpful for law school.
-However, resist the temptation to turn an undergraduate degree into a miniature version of a professional program, or to reduce your choices of course to what you think will look good to law school admissions officers.
+Resist the temptation to turn an undergraduate degree into a miniature version of a professional program, or to reduce your choices of course to what you think will look good to law school admissions officers.
 A degree in political science at the University of Illinois offers students the chance to grow as thinkers and human beings.
 Not only are more broadly educated and thoughtful students better candidates for law schools, but many students report that their careers are more fulfilling for the time they spent in school learning about subjects beyond what their professional careers required.